 Dana Hirschhorn ’18 was presented with an appointment certificate to the United States Naval Academy (USNA) at Upper School assembly this week.
 She will begin a four-year course of study at the Annapolis, Maryland-based institution in the fall.
 Dana was nominated by Senator Susan Collins, Senator Angus King, and Representative Chellie Pingree.
 The Naval Academy has an 8 percent acceptance rate.

 The event began with an introduction by Waynflete science teacher Neil Rice, who served in the Navy for 15 years as a submarine officer.
 Commander Sam Wilson, U.S. Navy (Ret.), who helped guide Dana through the stringent application process, presented her with the certificate.
-Also present were family members and Vice-Admiral George Emery, U.S. Navy (Ret.), a family friend.
+Also present were family members and Vice-Admiral George Emery, U.S. Navy (Ret.).

 U.S. Naval Academy students graduate with a Bachelor’s of Science degree.
 They are commissioned as officers in either the Navy or Marine Corps and serve for a minimum of five years.